 The expulsion of the Sephardic Jews from Spain and Portugal, in 1492 and 1497, respectively, forced them to settle in Holland and northern Europe where existing guilds excluded them from earning a living in their traditional roles of middlemen who bought local goods and resold them to people within their community.
-By 1550, they had created an important new commercial niche -- as merchants facilitating the movement of goods between northern and southern

-Europe and later the movement and processing of New World products, such as sugar, tobacco, diamonds, and silver.
+By 1550, they had created an important new commercial niche -- as merchants facilitating the movement of goods between northern and southern Europe and later the movement and processing of New World products, such as sugar, tobacco, diamonds, and silver.

 The Sephardic Jews of Amsterdam were tied to the fortunes of their adopted homeland of Holland.
 During the seventeenth century expansion of that country's overseas empire, Sephardic Jews settled in Brazil and later Dutch-held islands in the Caribbean Basin.
-When the Dutch overseas trading system began to wane, in the eighteenth century, so too did the influence of these Jewish During the Fourth Anglo-Dutch War (1780-84), Great merchants. aiding the Britain attacked Holland for Americans Revolutionary War.
-Most of the Jewish financed Dutch-shipping was swept from the seas, and Dutch colonies in the Caribbean were The seizure of St. Eustatius was a great blow to the Jewish traders in the Caribbean Basin, many of whom moved to the Danish colony of St. Thomas.
+When the Dutch overseas trading system began to wane in the eighteenth century, so too did the influence of these Jewish merchants.
+During the Fourth Anglo-Dutch War (1780-84), Great Britain attacked Holland for aiding the Americans in the Revolutionary War.
+Most of the Jewish financed Dutch-shipping was swept from the seas, and Dutch colonies in the Caribbean were seized.
+The seizure of St. Eustatius was a great blow to the Jewish traders in the Caribbean Basin, many of whom moved to the Danish colony of St. Thomas.

-Here, this resilent community supported the founding and financing of sugar plantations in the Danish Virgin Islands and, later in the early nineteenth century, also in southern Puerto Rico.
+Here, this resilient community supported the founding and financing of sugar plantations in the Danish Virgin Islands and, later in the early nineteenth century, also in southern Puerto Rico.
 They also profited by the selling of coal to steamships traveling to South America from Europe and North America.

 The St. Thomas congregation, founded in 1796, reached its zenith by the mid-nineteenth century.
-The congregation declined in the late nineteenth and early twentieth centuries with the fortunes of the Danish Virgin Islands.
+The congregation declined in the late nineteenth and early twentieth centuries with the fortunes of the Danish Virgin Islands, but today has the largest congregation in its history.
 The St. Thomas synagogue, built in 1833, is the second oldest Jewish synagogue in the United States.
-It is surpassed in age only by Touro Synagogue (1763), in Newport, Rhode Island, which was designated a National Historic Site on March 5, 1946, and is an affiliated unit of the National Park Service.
+It is surpassed in age only by Touro Synagogue (1763), in Newport, Rhode Island, which was designated a National Historic Site on March 5, 1946, and is an affiliated unit of the

+National Park Service.
 Touro Synagogue, however, was only occasionally used for worship between the 1820s and 1880s, making the St. Thomas Synagogue the oldest synagogue building in continuous use in the United States.
-In addition, the St. Thomas Synagogue was the site of the first Confirmation ceremony (October 14, 1843) performed in the New World under the Reform Rabbi Carillon.
+The congregation of Kahal Kadosh Beth Elohim in Charleston, South Carolina was established in 1749 and erected its current house of worship in 1840.
+It was designated an NHL in 1980 in part in recognition of the synagogue being the second oldest extant in the country and the oldest in continual use.
+The St. Thomas Synagogue predates Kahal Kadosh Beth Elohim Synagogue by seven years.